singledigit/devops-bootcamp/lab1.md.md

  - DBUser: **admin**
  - KeyName: **[use key created earlier]**

-Leaving the rest of the fields to their default value, click *Next*
+Leaving the rest of the fields to their default value, click *Next*.
 ### Step 6: Options
-Leave all defaults and click *Next*
+Leave all defaults and click *Next*.
 ### Step 7: Review
-Verify all your data and click *Create*
+Verify all your data and click *Create*.
 ### Step 8: Waaaaiiiiiiiitttttt
 Patiently wait for you stack to be created.
 ### Step 9: Retrieve Website URL
-- Click checkbox next to the stack name, *Lab1Stack*
+- Click checkbox next to the stack name, *Lab1Stack*.
-- Click the *Outputs* tab
+- Click the *Outputs* tab.
-- Copy or click on the *WebsiteUrl*
+- Copy or click on the *WebsiteUrl* value.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjY4ODc0NzEsLTE0ODg1NjgwNTMsMT
+eyJoaXN0b3J5IjpbMTc3NzIxMzYzOCwtMTQ4ODU2ODA1MywxNz
-c5MjE3MTU4OSwtMTM4NTExOTE5XX0=
+kyMTcxNTg5LC0xMzg1MTE5MTldfQ==
 -->